-One unique difference with this data, compared to similar datasets reviewed above, is that every subject was randomly sampled from a particular city.
+In contrast to previous datasets, every subject in our study was randomly sampled from a particular city.
 By offering a smartphone and free service, over 80 percent of the randomly selected individuals agreed to participate in the study.
 The demographic information we have about the subjects is evenly distributed among ethnic groups and income levels, accurately reflecting the distribution that makes up the city's inhabitants.
-No longer constrained to the study of behavior of academics or researchers, our data represents an accurate depiction of the behavior of inhabitants in a major urban city.
+No longer constrained to the study of academics or researchers, our data represents one of the first comprehensive behavioral depictions of the inhabitants within a major urban city.

-Segmentation via Community Structure
+2.2 Segmentation via Community Structure

-Because each phone records the four towers with the strongest signal at 30 second intervals, this data can be represented as a cellular tower network (CTN) where each node is a unique cellular tower, an edge is placed if two towers ever co-occur in the same record, and each edge is annotated with the total amount of time (over all records) the pair co-occurred.
+Each phone records the four towers with the strongest signal at 30 second intervals.
+This data can therefore be represented as a cellular tower network (CTN) where each node is a unique cellular tower, an edge exists between two nodes if both towers co-occur in the same record, and each edge is weighted with the total amount of time (over all records) the pair co-occurred.
 A CTN is generated for each of the subjects, which includes every tower logged by the phone during the 5-month period.
 The nodes in the CTN that have the highest total edge weight (the node's "strength") correspond to the towers that are most often visible to the phone.
 Further, a group of nodes with a large amount of weight within the group, and less weight to other nodes, should correspond to a "location" where the user spends a significant amount of time.
-Figure 1 shows a 32-tower subgraph of one CTN, segmented into five such locations.
+Figure 2 shows a 32-tower subgraph of one CTN, segmented into five such locations.